Author's Note

 And inwardly, I had to concede he had a point.

 The Faithless were not known for subtlety.
-When they struck the Enlightened Realms, they left signs both gruesome and unmistakable: flayed corpses with skins stretched across bone frames, the heads of women and children impaled on stakes, villages burned to ash, livestock slaughtered for no other reason but cruelty.
+When they struck, they left signs no one could mistake: flayed skins stretched across bone frames, heads on stakes, villages reduced to ash.
+Brutality was their signature, not silence and subterfuge.

 “Dispatch an elite squad of twenty,” I ordered.
 “Equip them with two comm-discs and instruct them to report to their commander every partition.
 Should they fail to locate the missing men within ten days, ensure their families receive full compensation.”